MHUS25/bookmark-manager/README.md

 ## Next steps & ideas for extending the application:

 * Improve the UI & UX by linking pages/routes
-* Link bookmarks to a user so that a user has to be logged in to add/view bookmarks & can only read/update/delete bookmarks they have added
+* Link bookmarks to users so that a user has to be logged in to add/view bookmarks & can only read/update/delete bookmarks they have added
 * Automate migrations - Write a Rake task to set up the development and test databases